Weymouth Wildcats

-The Weymouth Wildcats were a British motorcycle speedway team based in Weymouth, England, who raced in the National League.
+The Weymouth Wildcats were a British motorcycle speedway team based in Weymouth, Dorset, England, who raced in the National League.
 The Wildcats won the first Conference League Championship in their history in 2008 after winning the Conference League play-offs.
 They closed down in 2010.
-In 2019 they raced at Wimborne Road, the home of Poole Pirates in the Midland Southern Development League hoping to relocate into Weymouth later.
+In 2019, they raced at Wimborne Road, the home of Poole Pirates in the Midland Southern Development League, hoping to relocate to Weymouth later.

 History

-Speedway at the Wessex Stadium started in 1954 under the promotion of J W Coates, R Barzilay and W J (Bill) Dutton.
-In 1955 Weymouth entered National League Division 2.
+Speedway at the Wessex Stadium started in 1954 under the promotion of J. W. Coates, R. Barzilay, and W. J. (Bill) Dutton.
+In 1955, Weymouth entered National League Division 2.
 Early names for the club were Weymouth Scorchers and Weymouth Royals.
 When the British League formed a second division in 1968, Wally Mawdsley and Pete Lansdale entered a team from Weymouth which was known as Weymouth Eagles.
 The Eagles finished ninth out of 10 in the 1968 Division 2.

-Harry Davis, in 1974, teamed up with Boston promoters Cyril Crane, Gordon Parkins and Ted Holding to enter the (renamed) Weymouth Wizards in British League Division 2.
+Harry Davis, in 1974, teamed up with Boston promoters Cyril Crane, Gordon Parkins, and Ted Holding to enter the (renamed) Weymouth Wizards in British League Division 2.

-In 1975 the Wizards finished in last place out of 20 teams in the League (renamed from British League Division 2 in 1974 to National League).
+In 1975, the Wizards finished in last place out of 20 teams in the League (renamed from British League Division 2 in 1974 to National League).

-1978 saw yet another new name, Weymouth Wildcats and new colours (red and white replacing the purple and white), Len Silver (Hackney) taking over as promoter.
-But Len Silver withdrew from the promotion of Weymouth Speedway during the winter of 1978/79, following a disagreement over terms for using the stadium and Allied Presentations (the promotion at Reading) stepped in to take over the licence.
+The year 1978 saw yet another new name, Weymouth Wildcats and new colours (red and white replacing the purple and white), Len Silver (Hackney) taking over as promoter.
+But Len Silver withdrew from the promotion of Weymouth Speedway during the winter of 1978/79, following a disagreement over terms for using the stadium, and Allied Presentations (the promotion at Reading) stepped in to take over the licence.